CJC-ds/php_shoppingCart/README.md

 This is my attempt at the shopping cart assignment.

-Unable to create the "click to add", "click to remove" functionality with php.

 The main object files start with a captial letter.

 * `Cart.php`